Melak12/week-3-insurance-risk-analytics/docs/business_docs.md

 #### 4. Prescriptive Analytics
 Prescriptive analytics is the fourth, and final pillar of modern analytics.
 Prescriptive analytics pertains to true guided analytics where your analytics is prescribing or guiding you toward a specific action to take.
 It is effectively the merging of descriptive, diagnostic, and predictive analytics to drive decision making.

+- Prescriptive anallystics primary aim is to take the educated guess or assessment out of data analystics and streamline the decision-making process